-The Mountain Range: The Franklin Mountain Range contains six peaks: its highest—North Franklin—rises 7,192 feet above sea level.
+The Mountain Range: The Mountain Range: The Franklin Mountain Range contains six peaks: its highest—North Franklin—rises 7,192 feet above sea level.
 The Franklins begin east of downtown El Paso and just north of Interstate 10.
 Two thirds of the mountains, which run 17 miles north to the New Mexico state line, are conserved within the 40-sq.-mile Franklin Mountains State Park, created from mostly private property by the Texas Legislature in 1979 after 16 months of El Paso City Council negotiations.
 (The FMSP is America’s only state park surrounded by a municipality.)
 The remaining third of the Franklins are within the 7,081-acre/11-square-mile Castner Range, whose long western boundary is the State Park’s eastern boundary for several miles.
 The Range is a non-contiguous part of Fort Bliss, which with the Army’s adjacent White Sands Missile Range constitutes—at more than 4,900 square miles—the largest military base in the United States.
 El Paso lies at the far western end of Texas and borders Ciudad Juárez, Mexico on the south and the state of New Mexico on the west and north.
 Located entirely within the 140,000-square-mile Chihuahuan Desert, El Paso’s climate is dry (annual rainfall 8”) with mild winters, windy springs, hot summers and temperate autumns.
-The Franklin Mountains rise from the desert and the views from—and of—them are spectacular, especially on the broad alluvial plain at the eastern end of the Range and just beyond, the working-class “Northeast” neighborhoods.
+The Franklin Mountains rise from the desert and the views from—and of—them are spectacular, especially on the broad alluvial plain at the eastern end of the Range and just beyond, the middle-to-working-class “Northeast” neighborhoods.

 Potential for Public Access Paradise: Thanks to its 40 years of use as a live artillery range, Castner is home to more than just a small amount of OE (‘ordnance and explosives’).
 For that reason, Castner Range has always been closed to the public.
 However, the immediately-adjacent Franklin Mountains State Park (FMSP) boasts over 100 miles of hiking and biking trails, 14 tenting sites, five RV sites, two group-camp areas and two designated rock-climbing zones, so recreational opportunities are available in the area.
 Other popular activities in and around the FMSP include horse-back riding, wildlife viewing, star gazing and hang gliding.
 Several long trails originating and terminating in the FMSP briefly cross into Castner Range land—sometimes more than once—and are thus officially closed to hikers.